Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Explanation:
 - Object.keys(obj) returns an array of the object's own enumerable property names.
 - We then use the length property to get the number of elements in the array.

+### Time Complexity
+Time complexity for Object.keys(obj).length is O(n) because it requires iterating over all the properties of the object to create the array of keys.

 </p>
 </details>